njustesen/botbowl/docs/bots-iii.md

 - **x**: Prioritize players with __Block__ and avoid __Pass__/__Catch__ players.

 ## The Formation class
-FFAI comes with an implementation of a Formation class with a constructor that takes a 2D array of strings, similar to the syntax above.
+botbowl comes with an implementation of a Formation class with a constructor that takes a 2D array of strings, similar to the syntax above.

-Its ```actions(self, game, team)``` function will then return a list of actions to execute the described setup formation.
-FFAI also has a loader if you prefer to write formations in a text file exactly as above.
+Its ```actions(self, game, team)``` function will then return a list of actions to execute the described setup formation. botbowl also has a loader if you prefer to write formations in a text file exactly as above.
 Load a formation from a file like
 this:

 ````python